OROY97/CIND820-OR/README.md

 # Accuracy Tests

 There are three sets of [accuracy functions](https://github.com/OROY97/CIND820-OR/blob/1117ae88d1a14552956481c2849766c92624953f/PROJECT820.rmd#L1152-L1253) for each model for each of the six geographic groups.
-The accuracy metrics all overwhelmingly show two things, the ARIMA was more accurate than the TSLM and that withing both types of models the more specific sites of cancer had more accurate forecasts than all sites of cancer.
+The accuracy metrics all overwhelmingly show two things, the ARIMA was more accurate than the TSLM, and that within both types of models the more specific sites of cancer had more accurate forecasts than all sites of cancer.